 This is from a post a couple of years ago.
 He has Browning Hi-Power trainers stuffed into 1911 rigs.
 Two of them.
 Crossdraw.
 Why two?

-Notice the pair of folders under his belt?
+There’s a pair of folding knives under his belt in the picture he shows.
 Double down, baby.
 If one is badass, two is badasser.
 But two pistols?
 That’s a lot of guns to be handling there, stud.
 Getting all tangled up on the draw and shit, not to mention not being able to hit a goddamned thing once you do get them all straightened out and commence to firing.
 See, I’ve tried it before and that’s something I just couldn’t do no matter how hard I tried and I can shoot a handgun with either hand – just not at the same time.
 It’s that whole dominant eye thing we all have goin’ on not to mention balance and the effects that recoil have on it.
 Sure, my first round was on target and sometimes the round from the second gun, but after that?
 While it looked and felt cooler than shit, all it did was frighten the cows.
 But apparently Sammy isn’t affected by that shit.

 See?
 He can shoot two handed at multiple targets at the same time.
 Holy shit, Batman!
 While he doesn’t actually come out and say it, he implies that he also hit what he was shooting at and there were no fatalities amongst onlookers and passers-by.
 That is the Badness That Is Kerodin.
 Fuck yes.
 But as along as I’m on TBTIK, have a look and laugh at this: